Make Your Career in Permaculture

 Owning a large property is huge responsibility

-ladies-morning-meeting-in-glasshouse-market-gardenLarge properties have heavy maintenance requirements.
-The cost of neglect can increase the risk of disasters such as fire.
-A community management team can help share this responsibility and combine resources for tree loping, noxious weeds control, soil erosion management, water pollution filtration, and emergency response.
+Because large properties have heavy maintenance requirements and the cost of neglect increases the risk of disasters such as fire, a community management team can help share this responsibility.
+So,owners can combine resources for tree loping, noxious weeds control, soil erosion management, water pollution filtration, and emergency response.

 Elders adopt the ‘benefactor’ model

-This is known as the ‘benefactor’ model.
-This model works well for Polyface farms and other small communities.
+Specifically, this ‘benefactor’ model works well for Polyface farms and many other rural communities.
 As a result, a succession of skilled people in a specialist field is ensured.

-Permaculture values people as well as our environment.
+Permaculture values people as much as our environment.

 Build your own self-reliance skills.
 Enrol with us today.